 We use several public sources of data.
-We obtain proposal-level data from the ISS Voting Analytics database including, for each proposal, its description, sponsor, total voting results, and the recommendation on the proposal by ISS, the most influential proxy advisor.
-We further retrieve additional proposal-level data from SharkRepellent, which duplicates some ISS data and allows for error correction.
+We obtain proposal-level data from the ISS Voting Analytics database, including the recommendation on the proposal by ISS, the most influential proxy advisor.
+We further retrieve additional proposal-level data from SharkRepellent.
 Online Appendix Table A1 provides a categorization of the proposals into a set of 12 categories and Online Appendix Table A2 details the number of proposals by type included in the retail voting data.
-The number of proposals increases from 16,583 in 2015 to nearly

-20,000 in 2017, including, each year, roughly 500 shareholder-sponsored proposals, of which roughly 200 per year are environmental or social proposals.
+The number of proposals increases from 16,583 in 2015 to nearly 20,000 in 2017, including, each year, roughly 500 shareholder-sponsored proposals, of which roughly 200 per year are environmental or social proposals.

 Votes by mutual funds and other registered management investment companies, including the Big Three institutional investors, BlackRock, Vanguard, and State Street, come from ISS Voting Analytics, which we match to institutional ownership data from Thomson Reuters and the Center for Research in Security Prices (CRSP) Mutual Funds dataset.
-We gather information on ownership of brokerage accounts from the Federal Reserve Board's 2016 Survey of Consumer Finances, a nationally representative cross-sectional survey of U.S. households.
-Families participating in the SCF respond to questions on financial and nonfinancial assets, debt, employment, income, and household demographics, providing the most comprehensive and highest quality microdata on U.S. household wealth (Bricker, Henriques, and Moore (2017)).
+We gather information on ownership of brokerage accounts from the Federal Reserve Board's 2016 Survey of Consumer Finances.
 We obtain county vote totals for the 2016 presidential election from CQ Voting and Elections.
 From the Census Bureau, we obtain the voting-eligible population and zip code-level demographic information.
 Zip code employment comes from the Bureau of Labor Statistics and zip code-level adjusted gross income data is from the IRS website.
 For securities data, we use data from CRSP to calculate firms' lagged annual abnormal return and dividend yield.
 We use accounting data from Compustat to calculate Tobin's q and return on assets (ROA).
-Appendix A.1 provides information on the sources and construction of these variables.
+Online Appendix E.1 provides information on the sources and construction of these variables.

-The merging process between the Broadridge data and other datasets, which involves proposal-by-proposal matching with ISS Voting Analytics, is extensive and is detailed in Appendix A.2.
-In Appendix A.3, we further discuss the process of cleaning errors in the proposal-level ISS Voting Analytics dataset.
-Appendix A.4 provides a description of the construction and merging of mutual fund voting data from Form N-PX via ISS Voting Analytics.
+The merging process between the Broadridge data and other datasets, which involves proposal-by-proposal matching with ISS Voting Analytics, is extensive and is detailed in Online Appendix E.2.
+In Online Appendix E.3, we further discuss the process of cleaning errors in the proposal-level ISS Voting Analytics dataset.
+Online Appendix E.4 provides a description of the construction and merging of mutual fund voting data from Form N-PX via ISS Voting Analytics.